kwkraus/HOW-Sessions/sessions/asp-net-core/docs/2a-Working with Razor Pages.md

 [Reference Doc](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-3.0&tabs=visual-studio)

 In this session, we'll take a look at ASP.NET Core Razor pages and their programming model.
-We'll also look at the Razor page syntax for View pages
+We'll also look at the Razor page syntax for View pages.

+Concepts for this sesssion:

+- The PageModel

+- Property Binding

+- Razor Syntax

+- Shared Views

 ## What's in Razor Page Template